RichardBradley/liquibase.github.com/documentation/changes/load_data.md

 # Change: 'loadData'

 Loads data from a CSV file into an existing table.
 A value of NULL in a cell will be converted to a database NULL rather than the string 'NULL'.
 Lines starting with # (hash) sign are treated as comments.
-You can change comment pattern by specifying 'commentLineStartsWith' attribute.To disable comments set 'commentLineStartsWith' to empty value'
+You can change comment pattern by specifying 'commentLineStartsWith' property in loadData tag.To disable comments set 'commentLineStartsWith' to empty value'

 If the data type for a load column is set to NUMERIC, numbers are parsed in US locale (e.g. 123.45).
 Date/Time values included in the CSV file should be in ISO format http://en.wikipedia.org/wiki/ISO_8601 in order to be parsed correctly by Liquibase.
 Liquibase will initially set the date format to be 'yyyy-MM-dd'T'HH:mm:ss' and then it checks for two special cases which will override the data format string.